-8.0 ENGAGEMENT
+8. ENGAGEMENT

-- 8.1 Prior to tabling the Multi-Year Business Plan and Budget with City Council, the Administration shall undertake a community engagement process to obtain public input on the business plan and budget.
-The City shall undertake two bi-annual Civic Services Surveys which are used to inform the Multi Year Business Plan and Budget.
-The results of the Civic Services Surveys will be included in the Budget Documents. - 8.2 If the term of the Multi-Year Business Plan and Budget is four years, the Administration shall undertake a subsequent community engagementprocess at the mid-point of the cycle to help guide the final two years of the Business Plan and Budget.
+- 8.1 Prior to tabling the Multi-Year Business Plan and Budget with City Council, the Administration shall undertake a community engagement process to obtain public input on the business plan and budget. - 8.2 If the term of the Multi-Year Business Plan and Budget is four years, the Administration shall undertake a subsequent community engagement process at the mid-point of the cycle to help guide the final two years of the Business Plan and Budget.

-9.0 PROCEDURES
+9. PROCEDURES

-9.1 This Policy delegates authority to the City Manager and/or Chief Financial Officer to adjust any necessary procedures as outlined in Appendix A of this document to ensure compliance with this Policy, except for City Council's approval requirements and limits.
+9.1 This Policy delegates authority to the City Manager and/or Chief Financial Officer to adjust any necessary procedures as outlined in Appendix A of this document to ensure compliance with this Policy, except for City Council approval requirements and limits.